Collinformatics/HackTheBox/SkillsAssessment/SQLMap Essentials/writeup.md

 We've been given access to a web app with basic protections.

-Let's use SQLMap to find the SQLi vulnerabilities and then exploit them!
+Let's use SQLMap to find an SQLi vulnerability and exploit it!

 # Recon: